yunsite/auto-table/README.md

                 asc: '<i class="glyphicon glyphicon-triangle-top"></i>', //{String} sort asc icon/text (accept html)
                 desc: '<i class="glyphicon glyphicon-triangle-bottom"></i>'//{String} sort desc icon/text (accept html)
             },
+            noRecords: 'There is not records ' //{String} No records message
-            noRecords: 'There is not families with this criteria' //{String} No records message },
+            noRecordsCriteria: 'There is not families with this criteria' //{String} No records message when query is not empty
+        },
         Klass: { //individual class, works with bootstrap 3 out of the box
             tableWrapper: 'table-responsive',